+If you want to make breastfeeding more comfortable, this is something simple you can do.
 I had ONE nursing bra during my last attempt to breastfeed.
 This time I got four nursing tank tops and three nursing bras, and I live in them.
 It’s hard and uncomfortable (for me) to breastfeed in public without them.
 I’m able to be a lot more modest and not have my baby belly hang out because of them.
 It’s just so much easier and I feel like they encourage me to be brave.
 That’s worth it to me.
-This is my favorite nursing bra so far.
+This is my favorite nursing bra so far

 10. Sometimes you might need to pump or use a nipple shield before feeding normally.

 If your baby is having difficulty latching, it may be due to flat or inverted nipples.
 After stuffing your enlarged boobs in a bra, this is pretty common.
 Try feeding your baby after pumping a few minutes or using a nipple shield.
 This should help draw out the nipple and make for an easier latch.

 11. It’s okay to do whatever is necessary for you and your baby.
 Fed is best.